Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Claims 1 and 11 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
-The claims recite “associating a serialized code to each unit of a plurality of units of a product; storing the serialized code in an electronic product for each unit of the plurality of units; providing a label having the serialized code for each unit of the plurality of units; receiving electronic information obtained of the plurality of units; and updating information stored in the electronic product for the one unit.”
+The claims recite “associating a unique serialized code to each unit of a plurality of units of a product belonging to a batch; storing the unique serialized code for each unit of the plurality of units; providing a label having the serialized unique code for each unit of the plurality of units; providing a case pack label for a case pack containing the plurality of units, the case pack label having a case pack identifier; scanning the case pack identifier during an inventory receiving process; fetching, from the product database based on the case pack identifier, a list of unique serialized codes belonging to the batch; adding the list of unique serialized codes to a lookup table in a point of sale system; scanning the label of one unit of the plurality of units at the point of sale system; referencing the lookup table to locate a match for the unique serialized code of the one unit; and updating information stored for the one unit to validate that the one unit has been sold.”

 The recited limitations above are a process that, under the broadest reasonable interpretation, covers performance of the limitation done by a human but for the recitation of generic computer components (mental steps, human using pen and paper).
 That is, other than reciting “processors” and “memory”, nothing in the claim element precludes the steps from practically being performed by a human using generic computer components.
-For example, “associating”, “storing”, “providing”, “receiving”, and “updating” in the context of this claim encompasses the user to manually assign a serialized code to products and storing information.
+For example, “associating”, “storing”, “providing”, “providing”, “scanning”, “fetching”, “adding”, “scanning”, “referencing” and “updating” in the context of this claim encompasses the user to manually assign a serialized code to products and storing information.

 This judicial exception is not integrated into a practical application.
 In particular, the claims only recite the following additional elements- a “processor”, “a memory”, “database” and a “scanner” to perform the above recited steps.
 The computer elements recited at a high-level of generality (generic computer elements performing a generic computer function of receiving information, identifying solutions and determining what should be presented to a user) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
 Accordingly, the additional elements recited do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.